It was a gloomy Tuesday at my dull 9-5 day job. Naturally, my thoughts were centered around putting my head through a nearby wall.

 - To get accepted to college, you need to have good high school grades.

-If you really want to achieve something, you can find a way to do it.
+If you really want to achieve something, find a way to do it.

-You can achieve more in 2 hours of focused and dedicated work than you can in 8 hours of music-playing, Internet-searching, social-media-browsing work.
+You can achieve more in 2 hours of focused and dedicated work than you can in 8 hours half-work and fucking around.
 You can always save up money instead of going out every weekend or having drinks with your friends every other day.

 Having dreams is about thinking to yourself “one day, I will be this or that”.
-Planning is about setting a goal, making a plan on how to get there, then executing that plan every single day.
+Planning is about seeing the bigger picture; not just choosing in which direction you want to go, but taking steps to get there.

 If you don’t plan for success, how can you achieve it?

-“One day soon, my (current) side-project is going to blow up and I’ll be out of this place.”Younger, stupider me
+“One day soon, I am going to blow up and I’ll be out of this place.”Younger, stupider me

 One year passed and I was still at the same shitty job in the same shitty office.
 Still working on the same dull work I knew would be discounted within a month.
 Once again, I had my headphones on and my playlist on shuffle.

 And then it hit me.
-“Nights” started playing in my ear and, with it, brought all the visions of the beautiful sights of the world.
+“Nights” popped up on my playlist and with it brought back all the visions of the beautiful sights of the world and the dreams I never achieve.
 But then the real “it” hit me:

 It’s been a whole motherfucking year since I heard this song and said that whole “one day” speech.
 It’s been an entire year since I said to myself “enough is enough”.
 It’s been a full cycle of 365 days and not much has really changed.